Maxxxel/ClipperLua/README.md

 # ClipperLua

 **Clipper** - The Clipper library performs clipping, offsetting and triangulation for lines or polygons.
 All four boolean clipping operations are supported - intersection, union, difference and exclusive-or.
 Polygons can be of any shape including self-intersecting polygons.
-The library is based on Vatti's clipping algorithm and runs on beta version 10.0 which is a significant rewrite of previous versions and it's improved in terms of performance.
+The library is based on Vatti's clipping algorithm
+and runs on beta version 10.0 which is a significant rewrite of previous versions and it's improved in terms of performance.
-The repository contains the compiled dll library supporting both 32 and 64-bit Windows OS and uses FFI binding solution to work with LuaJIT (Just-In-Time) programming language.
+The repository contains the compiled dll library supporting both 32 and 64-bit Windows OS and uses FFI binding solution
+to work with LuaJIT (Just-In-Time) programming language.
 You can find some details in the official page: http://www.angusj.com/delphi/clipper/documentation/Docs/Overview/_Body.htm

-##Methods
+## API

 ---
 ```lua